firebolt-db/godocs/docs/API-reference/using-sync-queries.md

 ### Python example API call

-The following code example establishes a connection to a Firebolt database using a service account's credentials, runs a simple `SELECT` query, retrieves and prints the result:
+The following code example establishes a connection to a Firebolt database using a service account's credentials, runs a simple `SELECT` statement, retrieves and prints the result:

 ```python
 from firebolt.db import connect